s2t2/s2t2.github.io/_posts/2016-03-26-data-engineering-service.md

 Do you need to build a new information system or upgrade an existing app?
  Are you overwhelmed by technical complexity and data integrations?

-With experience building cutting-edge software and data products, our engineers and data scientists will build and maintain sophisticated technology products for you.
+With experience implementing cutting-edge software and data products, our engineers and data scientists will build and maintain sophisticated technology products for you.